ianjrobertson/ianjrobertson/posts/test-post.md

 ---
-title: "My First Post"
+title: "Welcome to my Blog"
-date: "2025-11-23"
+date: "A brief Introduction"
-excerpt: "A brief description..."
+excerpt: ""
 ---

 ## Hello!

-This is my first post!
+Welcome to my blog, here you will find posts about my interests.

-**Thanks!** For reading this post!
+Views expressed are my own.